xinyiguan/py2lispIDyOM/README.md

 ### 3. Export Data in other formats

-IDyOM outputs can be extracted and exported in `.mat` or `.csv` format.
+Selected IDyOM outputs/properties can be extracted and exported in `.mat` or `.csv` formats.

 ### 4. Visualizing IDyOM data.